How to Protect Hair on Holiday

 L’Oréal Paris Elvive Purple Reviving Oil.
 While purple shampoos are notorious for not being the most nourishing of formulas, this leave-in oil helps to smooth and hydrate dry, frizzy lengths while toning blonde at the same time.

-If hair colour changes don’t pose an issue for you, you still might want to pack a specialised shampoo for your holiday.
-Days spent at the beach and lounging poolside can result in build up of sand, salt, chlorine and SPF on the hair and scalp, which if left untouched, can lead to less than ideal hair results and scalp irritation.
-Be sure to pack a hardworking detox shampoo to cleanse all potential aggressors from scalp and strands.
+Days spent at the beach and lounging poolside can result in a build-up of sand, salt, chlorine and SPF on the hair and scalp.
+If left untouched, this can lead to dry, damaged hair and scalp irritation.
+Be sure to pack a hardworking detox shampoo to cleanse all potential aggressors from the scalp and strands.

-Another shampoo option I like to keep in my stash for short getaways and festivals are waterless shampoos – taking up far less space and weight in my bag.
+Another shampoo option ideal for short getaways and festivals is waterless shampoos – taking up far less space and weight in your bag.
 Just mix the sheet or powder with water to get an effective, clarifying lather.

 Ouai Detox Shampoo

 Ouai Detox Shampoo is one of the rare detox shampoos that rids hair of any oil and build-up without drying out strands.
-In fact, it leaves lengths impressively glossy.
+It leaves lengths impressively glossy.

 Rehab Shampoo Sheets